star-hengxing/libuipc/docs/tutorial/geometry.md

 ## Clone on Write

 Geometries in `libuipc` are implemented with the `Clone on Write` strategy.
 Any inital copy of a geometry is a shallow copy, which means, the data of the geometry is shared.
-Any creation of a non-const view of the geometry will trigger a minimal clone of the modified part of the geometry.
+Any creation of a non-const view of the geometry will trigger a minimal clone of the modified part of the

 A simple example is shown below:

 === "C++"

     ```cpp
-    auto foo = geometry::tetmesh(Vs,Ts);
+    auto foo = tetmesh(Vs,Ts);
     auto bar = foo;
     ```

 === "Python"

     ```python
-    foo = geometry.tetmesh(Vs,Ts)
+    foo = tetmesh(Vs,Ts)
     bar = foo.copy()
     ```

-Here, `bar` is just a shallow copy of the `foo`.
+Here, `bar` is just a **special** shallow copy of the `foo`.
 No matter `bar` or `foo` is modified, the related internal part of the data will be cloned.

 For example, we create a non-const view of the positions of the mesh `bar`: